paypal/react-engine/README.md

 ### Migration from 2.x to 3.x
 While upgrading to 3.x version of react-engine, make sure to follow the [react-router's 1.x upgrade guide](https://github.com/rackt/react-router/blob/5590516ec228765cbb176c81fb15fe1d4662e475/upgrade-guides/v1.0.0.md) to upgrade react-router related code in your app.
-Then add to your express error middleware, react-engine's MATCH_REDIRECT and MATCH_NOT_FOUND checks.
+Then, add to your express error middleware, react-engine's MATCH_REDIRECT and MATCH_NOT_FOUND checks.

 ### Migration from 1.x to 2.x
 2.x version of react-engine brought in a major api change.
 Basically it affects the property names of the [object that gets passed in during the engine creation](https://github.com/paypal/react-engine#server-options-spec) on the server side and also how routes definition is passed into react-engine.